 Purcari Wineries Plc ("Purcari", "Group", or "Company) is one of the largest wine groups in the Central and Eastern Europe (CEE) region.
-The Group manages over 1,392 hectares of vineyards and operates four production platforms in Romania and Moldova, three of which are dedicated to wine production using grapes from own vineyards and from third-party suppliers and one dedicated to brandy production.
-In December 2019, the Group had over 600 employees in its four production platforms.
+The Group manages circa 1,300 hectares of vineyards and operates four production platforms in Romania and Moldova, three of which are dedicated to wine production using grapes from own vineyards and from third-party suppliers and one dedicated to brandy production.
+In December 2020, the Group had over 700 employees in its four production platforms.

-The Group is the leader in the premium wine segment in Romania1, with a 25% segment share, and the largest wine exporter from Moldova, delivering to over 40 countries in Europe (Poland, the Czech Republic, Slovakia, Ukraine, Scandinavian countries, UK, etc.), in Asia (China, Japan, South Korea) and in America (Canada and USA).
-Founded in 1827, Purcari is the most awarded winery from the CEE region at Decanter London 2015-2019 and among the best ranked on Vivino.
+The Group is the leader in the premium wine segment in Romania, with a circa 30% segment share, and the largest wine exporter from Moldova, delivering to over 40 countries in Europe (Poland, Czech Republic, Slovakia, Ukraine, Scandinavian countries, UK, etc.), in Asia (China, Japan, South Korea) and in America (Canada and USA).

+Founded in 1827, Purcari is the most awarded winery from the CEE region at Decanter London 2015-2020 and among the highest ranked on Vivino, with an average score of 4.1 based on over 50,000 reviews.

-The Group has 3 wine brands across wide range of price segments in the still and sparkling wine categories, as well as a brand in the popular premium brandy segment:
+The Group has 3 wine brand families across a wide range of price segments in the still and sparkling wine categories, as well as a brand in the popular premium brandy segment: